 If you do not like the raisins or the caraway seeds, leave them out, no big deal!
 You only need an hour and 10 minutes from start to finish to make it and the results are wonderful!

 Ok, I will stop talking now and let you decide for yourself!
 See you next time!

-- Stir well and add about buttermilk, to make a soft dough.
+Stir well and add the buttermilk, to make a soft dough.

 Turn the dough onto a lightly floured board and knead gently for a minute, or until it is smooth and not sticky.